zeek/zeek-agent-v2/README.md

 #### Prerequisites

 - The agent's Zeek package requires Zeek 4.0 or newer.
+The pre-built agent binaries requires Zeek 5.0 or newer.

 - For a standard installation, make sure you have the Zeek package manager available and configured.
 You may need to run `eval $(zkg